Venue: Washington National Cathedral, 3101 Wisconsin Ave. NW, (Charles A. Perry Auditorium)

 Nolan Williams, Jr., Musicologist, theologian, composer, producer and CEO, NEWorks Productions

-Moderator: Rev. Canon Kelly Douglas Brown, Canon Theologian, Washington National Cathedral and Dean of Episcopal Divinity School, Union Theological Seminary
+Moderator: Rev. Canon Kelly Brown Douglas, Canon Theologian, Washington National Cathedral and Dean of Episcopal Divinity School, Union Theological Seminary

 In partnership with the Washington National Cathedral